phax/phive/README.md

 * Added new class `ValidationExecutorSchematronBuilder` as a fluent builder for `ValidationExecutorSchematron`
 * Fixed SVRL generation for partial validation sources (child nodes) in XSLT-based Schematron validation.
 When validating a node extracted from an envelope (e.g. SBDH unwrap) via `ValidationSourceXML.createPartial`, the XSLT transformation now receives a proper Document node.
 * Added ZIP bomb protection in `DefaultVESLoaderXSD` with a configurable maximum unzipped size (default 50 MB) via `setMaxUnzippedSize`/`getMaxUnzippedSize`
+* Renamed method `ValidationExecutorSchematron.createSchXslt` to `createSchXslt1` for naming consistency.
+The old method is deprecated.
+* Fixed potential `NullPointerException` in `RepoVESTopTocServiceCSV.iterateAllItems` and `iterateAllItemsBreakable` when called before initialization

 v12.0.2 - 2026-04-02
 * Added new method `ValidationResultList.addAt`